-Manfred joined the OpenText Training team as an instructor in January 2006 and currently serves as the Director of the Pasadena training facility.
-Originally from Germany, Manfred conducts numerous courses around the world, particularly in Europe, in his native language in addition to teaching at U.S. based facilities.
-Prior to joining OpenText, Manfred worked in Germany with Cisco Systems GmbH, AXENT Technologies (Symantec) and as an IT Consultant.
+Manfred joined the OpenText Training team as an instructor in January 2006 and currently serves as Director, Professional Development & Training based in the Pasadena, California facility.
+Originally from Germany, Manfred conducts numerous courses at our U.S.-based facilities and around the world in English as well as his native language.
+Prior to joining OpenText, Manfred worked in Germany with Cisco Systems GmbH, AXENT Technologies (Symantec) and as an IT consultant.
 Manfred maintains several certifications, including the EnCase Certified Examiner (EnCE), EnCase Certified eDiscovery Practitioner (EnCEP) and CISSP.

 Simon Key joined OpenText as a full-time instructor in 2004, following a 17½-year career as a police officer working for Northamptonshire Police, a small county police force located in central England.
 In 2008, Simon moved into the training department's Curriculum Development unit.
 While continuing to teach, Simon concentrates on maintaining and updating the Macintosh Examinations and EnScript Programming courses as well as develops new courses.
 Prior to joining the UK training team, Simon spent the majority of his police service as a uniformed custody sergeant in charge of the welfare and treatment of detained persons.
 He performed these duties until 2000, when he became Northamptonshire Police's forensic computer examiner.
 During his time in that post Simon became involved in training for a U.K.-based group of forensic computer practitioners called “F3.”
 Simon set up the first F3 website, was a member of the F3 committee and presented several training sessions at F3 events.
 Simon continues to present at the annual F3 training workshops on a regular basis.
 In addition to his involvement with the F3 group, Simon also took on the role of visiting lecturer at the U.K. Defence Academy campus of Cranfield University at Shrivenham.
 Simon is a regular presenter at the OpenText Enfuse conference and spends a substantial amount of time writing EnScript programs, some of which have been incorporated into EnCase itself.